 How much exposure is enough for your resume?
 The answer is subjective, but you’ll definitely increase your exposure by using the following methods and online tools:

-Post your resume on numerous job boards (i.e., more than two or three)
+Post your resume on the appropriate job boards and social media

-Proactively send your resume to a wide audience of recruiters
+Proactively send your resume to industry specific recruiters

 Use job board profile options to have job postings emailed to you on a regular basis